 DHP has been a CHIP contractor since the CHIP program began in 2000.
-The program is designed for families who earn too much money to qualify for Medicaid yet cannot afford to buy private insurance for their children.
-CHIP provides eligible children (up to age 19) with treatment for a full range of health services including regular checkups, immunizations, prescription drugs, lab tests, x-rays, hospital services (inpatient, outpatient and emergency room), and more.
+This healthcare program is designed for newborns and children up to 18 years of age who do not qualify for Medicaid.
+The CHIP program may require members to pay enrollment fees and copays.
+Benefits include regular checkups, immunizations, prescription drugs, lab tests, x-rays, hospital services (inpatient, outpatient and emergency room), and more.
+CHIP families must renew their coverage yearly.

-STAR/Medicaid Managed Care
+State of Access Reform (STAR) Medicaid Managed Care